graphql-compose/graphql-compose-relay/README.md

 Requirements
 ============
-Method `composeWithRelay` accept `TypeComposer` as input argument.
-So `TypeComposer` should meet following requirements:
+Method `composeWithRelay` accept `ObjectTypeComposer` as input argument.
+So `ObjectTypeComposer` should meet following requirements:
 - has defined `recordIdFn` (function that from object of this type, returns you id for the globalId construction)
 - should have `findById` resolver (that will be used by `RootQuery.node`)